PhD Candidate in Interaction Design and Learning Technologies

-If you have any questions about the position, please contact Associate Professor Sofia Papavlasopoulou, email email@example.com , or the Head of the Department Professor Heri Ramampiaro, email firstname.lastname@example.org.
+If you have any questions about the position, please contact Associate Professor Sofia Papavlasopoulou, email firstname.lastname@example.org , or Head of Department Professor Heri Ramampiaro, email email@example.com.
+If you have any questions about the recruitment process, please contact HR, e-mail: firstname.lastname@example.org.

 Please submit your application electronically via jobbnorge.no with your CV, diplomas and certificates.
 Applications submitted elsewhere will not be considered.
 Diploma Supplement is required to attach for European Master Diplomas outside Norway.
 Chinese applicants are required to provide confirmation of Master Diploma from China Credentials Verification (CHSI).